Lucy Isabelle Marsh: Career

 A popular specialty of the Victor company was a series of records known as "Gems from" operas, operettas and musical shows.
 These were attributed not to individual singers but to the Victor Opera Company, or Victor Light Opera Company.
 "Gems" were arrangements of fragments or medleys of selected numbers.
 A purchaser could expect to hear snatches of the most popular tunes and choruses, usually ending with an up-tempo number.
 Production of these records required several singers to collaborate by stepping forward at the proper time to sing solos into the horn and back for choral numbers.
 A typical "Gems" recording played for around four and a half minutes on one side of a 12-inch, 78rpm record; occasionally, shows or operas contained enough material to merit two sides of a record.
-Many of these "Gems" records were periodically rerecorded several times.
+Many of these "Gems" records were re-recorded more than once but issued under the same catalog numbers.
 Over 25% of the Marsh matrices made between 1909 and 1922 were "Gems" records; another 38% were as a member of the Trinity Choir or Lyric Quartet, performing religious numbers or standards, and were also unattributed.

 Marsh did stand out, however, in the number and quality of her solo recordings.
 About a quarter of the matrices, in the production of which Marsh participated, were solo recordings attributed to her on the label.
 At her first session for Victor, Marsh recorded "Angels ever bright and fair" from Handel's Theodora, an aria which is a test for the most accomplished soprano.
-Soon thereafter, Marsh solo recordings were moved from the standard Victor black label series, to the mid-priced purple label series, an exclusive position midway between the lower-priced black labels and the highly promoted and expensive Red Seal records.
+Soon thereafter, Marsh solo recordings were moved from Victor's standard black label series, to the mid-priced purple label series, an exclusive position midway between the lower-priced black labels and the highly promoted and expensive Red Seal records.
 Marsh also recorded a few titles for Victor under the pseudonym of Anna Howard.